 Important NotesThings you need to know about this tour

-^ Single travellers will be paired in a tent with a person of the same sex or can upgrade to their own tent for $50
+^ Single travelers will be paired in a tent with a person of the same sex or can upgrade to their own tent for $50

 Cabin upgrades are available most nights for a small fee, payable on the day.
 When staying in our more remote and picturesque campsites upgrades are not available but alternatives will be found in the event of inclement weather.